softmuneeb/MERN-AWS-projects/ReadMe.md

 High:
 // TODO: 3.
 2 hr 🙏🏻 HELP, users ask admin some thing and admin can reply
 // TODO: 4.
-2 hr to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions;
+2 hr to wei from wei, tonweb, ton to from nano, save string in db, use big number or whateveri n doc for calcualtions; first test saparate 22/7 => 3.1415926537..., round down at the calc end, ...
 // TODO: userName -> chatId where needed

-//
+// TODO: depositedFunds - 0.06); // txFee 0.06, estimate fee, then minus from sending amount

 // done: Adil DB, Mongo, Change IP to specific addresses
 // done: writes calls at end, checking why users created auto, Coding improve just like, ....
 // TODO: script to regularly calculate funds inside system vs funds on blockchain !!!!